BouvetStockholmAB/sv-boilerplate/README.md

 - Edit _config.yml (set project name)
 - Run `$ npm install`

+If you run into errors with installing gulp-sass, try `$ npm install node-sass --unsafe-perm` and `$ npm install` again.
+This is because node-sass is not pure JavaScript module, it includes binary component as well as the custom installation scripts.

 ### SiteVision project site setup

-- Copy content from additional-head-elements.vm to SiteVision as an "Additional HEAD element" with Velocity type.
+Copy content from additional-head-elements.vm to SiteVision as an "Additional HEAD element" with Velocity type.

-- Add metadata (as links): assetJsMain, assetCssMain, assetCssFonts (optional)
+Add metadata (as links):

+- assetJsMain
+- assetCssMain
+- assetCssFonts (optional)

+Set "Visible for roles" to "Administrator" for all.

 Now you can build the site and deploy so you get your asset URLs.
 Point metadata in SiteVision to URLs on GitHub Pages.